-One of the oldest belfries in France, the gateway where the bell is hung served a dual purpose of city’s defense and as a prison.
+One of the oldest belfries in France, the gateway where the bell is hung served a dual purpose of the city’s defense and as a prison.
 The structure was built in the 15th century and the bell was cast in 1775.
-The bell is rung 6 times in a year.
+The bell is rung 6 times a year.
 The gateway is open for visits all year round during the afternoon and there is no admission charge.

 Timing – 1 PM To 6 PM

-Porte Cailhau is a monument which dates back to the 15th century.
+Porte Cailhau is a monument that dates back to the 15th century.
 The monument was built to commemorate the victory of the French King Charles VIII in Italy.
 This 35-meter tall tower has practically remained unchanged over the years.

 You can also enjoy a panoramic view of the river and the oldest bridge, the Pont de Pierre from the top of the tower.

 The entrance fee for the tower is 5 Euros per person and it’s free if you have a city pass.

 Esplanade des Quinconces